One of the hardest parts of starting an ecommerce business is finding a product to actually sell!

 - This is pretty simple to figure out as it is your Sale Price – Cost Prices – Costs (payment fees, postage & packing etc) = Net Profit Per Product

-Some of this may includes some guestimates and for sales volume, it is always best to air on the side of caution and go with your lowest potential sales number but you still need to have a basic idea as to whether this has the potential to be a profitable venture or not.
+Some of this may include some guestimates and for sales volume, it is always best to air on the side of caution and go with your lowest potential sales number but you still need to have a basic idea as to whether this has the potential to be a profitable venture or not.

 We have created a profit calculator, which will help you get an idea of what the profit per product is going to be.